QIKCOM-1 - Deployed from ISS on 27 Oct 2017

 QIKCOM-1 Integrated on top of the SIMPL Satellite: The image above shows the complete SIMPL spacecraft with the QIKCOM-1 module on top.
-In this solid works view, the spacecraft is still attached to its separation plate which will separate it from the ISS and the solar panels are not deployed.
 The large solar panels will have significant drag and are the reason for the relatively short few months or so life of the mission.
+Above right is a solid works view with the spacecraft still attached to its separation plate and before the solar panels are deployed.

 Global Experimental Data Channel: QIKcom-1 is the 6th USNA student transponder in this initiative to encourage both new satellite construction in support of this experimental data channel and lower cost amateur radio terrestrial applications and experimentation at other schools.
 Today, the only AMSATs that are available for easy access by schools with such experiments are the Naval Academy student's PCSATs.
 But with QIKcom-1 along with PCsat, ISS, and Psat (spring 2015) we hope to continue an ongoing full time presence in space to continue this support of the 145.825 data uplink channel for future experiments.
 To this end we hope other schools to either build additional 145.825 MHz relay satellites and/or to build experimental sensors.
 The complete QIKcom-1 modules are commercial off-the-shelf items and easy to build inito spacecraft systems.